-In recent years Sheldon Ryan, 26, has made a name for himself in amateur mixed martial arts (MMA).
+Salford-born fighter Sheldon Ryan, 26, has made a name for himself in amateur mixed martial arts (MMA) and is now hoping to turn professional.

 At first a hobby and a means to keep fit, it didn’t take long until he was hooked and wanted a career in the sport.

-It is clear he is determined to honour his passion and ambitions, stating: “I have a really good strength and conditioning coach who gets us to write down our aspirations, along with the time frame of when we think that goal is possible and what we believe needs to be done to work towards them.”
+“I have a really good strength and conditioning coach who gets us to write down our aspirations, along with the time frame of when we think that goal is possible and what we believe needs to be done to work towards them.

 The up-and-coming fighter continued his ascent with a win via unanimous decision against a tough opponent at Cage Warriors in his latest fight.

-Reflecting on his last fight it is clear the pressure competing for a top promotion didn’t phase him, he said: “Without sounding cocky, it felt like I should have been there.”
+The pressure competing for a top promotion didn’t phase him.
+He said: “Without sounding cocky, it felt like I should have been there.”

 Despite being unable to have the best training camp due to circumstances at home, he was elated to celebrate the win with his girlfriend.